Blog

 Calculating Interest Rates

-While the RBA’s cash rate is going up, it doesn’t mean that your car loan interest rate will similarly increase.
+While the RBA’s Cash Rate is going up, it doesn’t mean that your car loan interest rate will similarly increase.
 Depending on your loan structure, car type, and credit score, your interest rate may or may not get affected.

 The 4.10% increase might seem intimidating, but it’s worth crunching the numbers yourself to see how much more you will pay.
 If you’re considering refinancing or applying for a new car loan, speak to a broker about your options before rates rise again.
 Locking in a fixed-rate car loan with low interest now might save you a lot of money when rates go up.